https://www.youtube.com/watch?v=clc3ZyaPAao Salvador February 28, 2020 – Report of our artists Vanessa Kneales and Felix Tessier Imbault A...

 Play is a crucial element of human life.
 In this presentation, John explores how we currently value play and all of its benefits.
 Spoiler: it’s not enough!
 We are challenged to re-frame how we perceive play and encouraged to let it into our daily life.

-Invite us to your place to inspire and spread smiles!Book now
+Invite us to your place to inspire and spread smiles!Reserve

 To contribute to the well-being of marginalized populations and strengthen solidarity between communities, through humanitarian and social artistic practices.